 |D-dimer ≥0.5 mg/L,%||46.6||59.6||43.2|

 There is no broadly accepted or valid clinical classification for COVID-19.
-The largest clinical study distinguished between severe and non-severe cases (Guan 2020), according to the Diagnosis and Treatment Guidelines for Adults with Community-acquired Pneumonia, published by the American Thoracic Society and Infectious Diseases Society of America (Metlay 2019).
+The first larger clinical study distinguished between severe and non-severe cases (Guan 2020), according to the Diagnosis and Treatment Guidelines for Adults with Community-acquired Pneumonia, published by the American Thoracic Society and Infectious Diseases Society of America (Metlay 2019).
 In these validated definitions, severe cases include either one major criterion or three or more minor criteria.
 Minor criteria are a respiratory rate > 30 breaths/min, PaO2/FIO2 ratio <250, multilobar infiltrates, confusion/disorientation, uremia, leukopenia, low platelet count, hypothermia, hypotension requiring aggressive fluid resuscitation.
 Major criteria comprise septic shock with need for vasopressors or respiratory failure requiring mechanical ventilation.

 Some authors (Wang 2020) have used the following classification including four categories: